 The patient is also discharged home on clexane injections.
 This is a blood thinner which reduces the risk of DVT.
 These injections are maintained while the patient is non weight bearing and in a brace.
 That means 6 weeks.
 The patient and their partner/family are instructed on how to do the injections by the nursing staff prior to discharge.

 The patient is then reviewed 10 days to two weeks post op so the backslab can be removed and the stitches removed.
 The patient is then placed in a moonboot which can be removed for showering and range of motion exercises.
-The exception to this is when an achilles tendon lengthening is performed as part of the total ankle replacement.
-In this case the patient is in a cast for 6 weeks.

 We also get a doppler ultrasound to check whether there is a DVT present or not. if it is negative then the clexane is continued but if it is positive then the patient needs to go on to Warfarin or an equivalent. this is co ordinated by the patients local doctor or an outpatient service at the local hospital.